-- 2.9.1 This policy applies to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of Cardinal Newman Catholic School and the Holy Cross Multi Academy Company.
-All references in this document to 'staff' or 'members of staff' should be interpreted as relating to the aforementioned unless otherwise stated. - 2.9.2 Rather than duplicating content from Keeping Children Safe in Education (September 2023) in this policy, it should be understood that Cardinal Newman Catholic School will always refer to this document as the benchmark for all safeguarding practice.
+- 2.9.1 This policy applies to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of the school (include MAT leadership structures or personalise as appropriate).
+All references in this document to 'staff' or 'members of staff' should be interpreted as relating to the aforementioned unless otherwise stated. - 2.9.2 Rather than duplicating content from Keeping Children Safe in Education (September 2024) in this policy, it should be understood that the school will always refer to this document as the benchmark for all safeguarding practice.

-3 Roles and Responsibilities
+3. Roles and Responsibilities